-- In the 2023/24 financial year to date, the local authorities with the highest number of applications were Glasgow City with 17% of applications, North Lanarkshire with 8% and Fife with 7%.
-The lowest number of applications were from Orkney Islands, Shetland Islands, and Na h-Eileanan Siar which each accounted for less than 1% of applications [Table 5]. - Similarly, the health board with the highest number of applications in the 2023/24 financial year to date was Greater Glasgow and Clyde, with 27% of all applications.
-This was followed by Lothian with 14% and Lanarkshire with 13%.
+- In the 2023/24 financial year, the local authorities with the highest number of applications were Glasgow City with 17% of applications, North Lanarkshire with 8% and Fife and City of Edinburgh with 7% each.
+The lowest number of applications were from Orkney Islands, Shetland Islands, and Na h-Eileanan Siar which each accounted for less than 1% of applications [Table 5]. - Similarly, the health board with the highest number of applications in the 2023/24 financial year was Greater Glasgow and Clyde, with 27% of all applications.
+This was followed by Lothian and Lanarkshire with 14% each.
 The lowest numbers of applications were from Orkney, Western Isles and Shetland respectively [Table 7]. - Less than 1% of applications received in the current financial year were made by people living at non-Scottish postcodes [Table 5].